SEO Glossary 09/28/2018

-However, linkbait has had a past of being used with negative intent.
-Be mindful of principles of “black hat SEO” when deciding whether your use of content is ethical or not.
+However, link bait has had a past of being used with negative intent.
+Be mindful of “black hat” SEO principles when deciding whether your use of content is ethical or not.

 Link building is the practice of working to increase the amount of quality links, or backlinks, pointing to your website.
 From an SEO perspective, having high quality backlinks to your website is a substantial factor used in ranking.
 An example of link building would be publishing a blog post and sharing the link to your site on an article sharing platform such as Medium.

-For example, if you were to create multiple websites and place them upon different servers and include links on each site on every page to every other site and all of their pages, this is considered a link farm.
+For example, you would be creating a link farm if you were to create multiple websites and place them upon different services.
+With those sites, you’d include links on each one to every page of every other site and all of their pages.

 You can increase the visibility of some pages by applying follow links and decrease the visibility of others by using nofollow links.
 This whole technique requires a lot of practice and knowledge to do it properly.
 Many people believe that it’s no longer effective due to Google’s new approach for handling nofollow links.